Introduction

 Natalie MacLean 00:03:58 All right.
 Cheers.
 So, before we dive in to the new book on Rioja, I’d love to touch on some of your most memorable wine moments over your long career.
 Maybe starting with your interview of the famous movie director in California, winery owner Francis Ford Coppola.

 Adam Lechmere 00:04:15 Well, yes, that was a really fantastic couple of days, actually.
 I went to Inglenook in Napa to meet Coppola.
-The occasion this is 2011, and the occasion was Francis Ford Coppola had been buying the winery and the winery buildings at inglenook for some years.
+This is 2011, and the occasion was Francis Ford Coppola had been buying the winery and the winery buildings at Inglenook for some years.
 He’d been gradually increasing what he owned.

 Natalie MacLean 00:04:33 And that’s a really historic winery, isn’t it?